 “We saw a gap in the apparel industry which leaves a lot of material waste.
 As a designer, I was thinking of how I can address this problem that is affecting the environment by finding a creative solution.
 We saw an opportunity and pioneered sustainable fashion in Sri Lanka through our business model.” – Lonali Rodrigo

-“A lot of clothing goes to waste and ends up in landfills.
-To delay and prevent that process, I try to make reversible and adjustable outfits.” – Draupadi Weerapperuma
+“A lot of clothing go to waste and end up in landfills.
+To delay and prevent that process, I try to make reversible and adjustable outfits.” – Draupadie Weerapperuma

-“We have three brands that work with natural dyes–Botanic Hues, Kolam, and Couth–which reduce chemical waste used in the process of dying and use less resources by buying waste materials and upcycling them.” – Alifiya Mutaher
+“We have three brands that work with natural dyes–Botanic Hues, Kolam, and Couth–which reduce chemical waste used in the process of dyeing and use less resources by buying waste materials and upcycling them.” – Alifiya Mutahe

 While many people around the world are captivated by fashion, consumption of fashionable items have changed over time.
 For instance, factoring environmental and social concerns into business strategies was a recent movement across the corporate world.
 Gradually, consumer patterns have also evolved, especially during the COVID-19 pandemic when people had more time to reflect about their lifestyles.